spring-projects/spring-data-cassandra/README.md

 The next round of work to do is to complete module ``spring-data-cassandra``, while taking feedback from the community's use of module ``spring-cassandra``.

+#### Cassandra Repository

+The base Spring Data Repository interface for Cassandra is ``CassandraRepository``.

+#### Cassandra Template

+``CassandraTemplate`` extends ``CqlTemplate`` to provide even more interaction with Cassandra using annotated POJOs.
+The Spring Data ``CassandraRepository`` implementation is a client of ``CassandraTemplate``.
+This _data_ template gives the developer the capability of working with annotated POJOs and the template pattern without the requirement of the Spring Data ``Repository`` interface, in addition to the familiar Spring Data ``Repository`` concepts.

 #### Cassandra Admin Template

 This is another Spring template class to help you with all of your keyspace and table administration tasks.

-#### Cassandra Template

-This template extends ``CqlTemplate`` to provide even more interaction with Cassandra using annotated POJOs.
-The Spring Data Cassandra Repository implementation is a client of ``CassandraTemplate``.
-This _data_ template gives the developer the capability of working with annotated POJOs and the template pattern without the requirement of the Spring Data ``Repository`` interface.

-#### Cassandra Repository

-The implementation of the standard Spring Data Repository interface for Cassandra.

 #### Official Reference Guide

-Once we have all the inner workings of the Repository interface completed, we will publish a full Reference Guide on using all of the features in spring-data-cassandra.
+Once we have all the inner workings of the ``CassandraRepository`` interface completed, we will publish a full Reference Guide on using all of the features in ``spring-data-cassandra``.

-## Examples
+## CqlTemplate Examples

 ### JavaConfig